 The basic domestic version, the DC-8 Series 10, had increased fuel capacity for intercontinental flights, and the Series 30 and 40 were the first to use the 17,500-pound-thrust (7938-kilogram-thrust) turbojet engines.

 The DC-8 Series 50 were the first DC-8s powered by new, more efficient turbofan jet engines with 18,000 pounds (8165 kilogram) thrust and longer range.
 The Series 50 were also the first to be offered customers in the convertible passenger-freight version or the windowless all-freight version.

 The DC-8 Series 60 extended the length of the fuselage.
 Nearly 37 feet (11 meters) longer than the original model, in an all-economy passenger configuration, the DC-8-61 could carry 259 people.
 Its convertible-freighter configuration had a cargo volume of 12,535 cubic feet (3820 cubic meters).
-The DC-8-62, for extra-long routes, had a fuselage stretched another 6 feet 8 inches (2 meters) and 3-foot (91-centimeter) wingtip extensions.
+The DC-8-62, for extra-long routes, had a fuselage stretched 6 feet 8 inches (2 meters) longer than the original model and 3-foot (91-centimeter) wingtip extensions.